Educator Licensure, Secondary Science

 Inspiring Curiosity as a Career

 We believe great science teachers must have a passion and interest in the natural world around us.
-As a high school science teacher, you are charged with the responsibility of introducing how our world works to students and engaging them in the process by which scientific investigations and experiments are designed and carried out.
+As a high school science teacher, you are charged with the responsibility of introducing how our world work to students and engaging them in the process by which scientific investigations and experiments are designed/developed and executed/carried out.
 Our science educator-specific classes prepare you to meet this goal by exposing you to modern teaching methods grounded in the newest science standards.

 All of NIU’s secondary science licensure faculty are experienced classroom teachers who recognize that inspiring curiosity in students is where great science teaching begins.

 Students who successfully graduate from our program will find a marketplace in which there is a high demand for science teachers from quality programs.
 All five of NIU’s Secondary Science Educator Licensure programs are accredited and recognized by the National Council for Accreditation of Teacher Education (NCATE) and the National Science Teachers Association (NSTA).

 Individuals interested in becoming a secondary science teacher can earn a primary endorsement from NIU in one of five different science disciplines.
 To increase your marketability, you may want to consider earning an additional endorsement as well.
 You can learn more about the requirements for each program by clicking on the link below or in the FAQs.